 About Summer Scholars

-LSU University College’s Summer Scholars is a nine-week summer bridge program that
+LSU University College’s Summer Scholars is a seven-week summer bridge program that

 prepares selected under-represented students to make a successful transition from